 On street chargepoints

-However, 40% of residents don’t have a drive way, so they will need some form of on-street public EV charging within residential areas.
+However, 40% of UK residents don’t have a drive way, so they will need some form of on-street public EV charging within residential areas.
 There are a number of specific products that address this issue directly.

 - Post mounted chargers – these are standard post mounted fast chargers, which can be fed from a fed from dedicated supply or from a lamppost electricity supply.